-As November midterm elections creep closer, Democrats are stepping up their effort to take back a Republican controlled Congress.
+As November midterm elections creep closer, Democrats are stepping up efforts to take back a Republican controlled Congress.
 But are they overlooking certain districts?
 California Democratic Candidate Andrew Janz thinks so.

-Andrew Janz, a Fresno county deputy district attorney has been highly outspoken about his progress in the race to upset 8 term incumbent and loyal Trump supporter Devin Nunes (R-Central Valley) and Janz is confident he can win.
-Despite this, some important players doesn’t necessarily agree.
+Andrew Janz, a Fresno County deputy district attorney has been highly outspoken about his progress in the race to upset 8-term incumbent and loyal Trump supporter Devin Nunes (R-Central Valley) and Janz is confident he can win.
+Despite this assurance, some important players doesn’t necessarily agree.

-With only a month left until Election Day, Janz is hoping for a boost in funding and he is pointing the spotlight at one particular group, the DCCC.
-The Democratic Congressional Campaign Committee who makes the decisions when it comes to dolling out party money to House candidates has yet do aid their district 22 ‘teammate’.
+With only a month left until Election Day, Janz is hoping for a boost in funding and he is pointing the spotlight on one particular group, the DCCC.
+The Democratic Congressional Campaign Committee who makes the decisions when it comes to dolling out party money to House candidates has yet to aid their district 22 ‘teammate.’
 And for Janz, it could be too little too late.
-He has said publicly “I’m worried about their lack of interest in a most compelling contest” citing the fact that the DCCC has yet to pony up for him.
+He has said publicly, “I’m worried about their lack of interest in a most compelling contest” citing the fact that the DCCC has yet to pony up for him.

 Still Janz is not backing down or giving up.
-In fact, in the most recent poll covering the race, Janz was cast only 6 points behind Nunes with the tally running 50% to 44%.
-Furthermore, back in the June primary he was measure at only 32% of the vote compared to Nunes’s 58% which shows he’s gaining dramatically.
-This should serve as a big energizer for the Janz campaign and it proves he is far from out of the hunt.
+In fact, in the most recent poll covering the race, Janz was only 6 points behind Nunes with the tally running 50% to 44%.
+Furthermore, back in the June primary he was measured at only 32% of the vote compared to Nunes’s 58% which shows he’s gaining dramatically.
+This should serve as anenergizer for the Janz campaign and it proves he is far from out of the hunt.